stevekm/nf-dashboard/README.md

 make setup-db
 ```

-Populate the database with test data:
+Populate the database with test data (HTTP POST messages from Nextflow):

 ```
 make listen